laulowcode/interview-questions-handbook/python/README.md

 ### Core Language and API Design

 - [GIL (Global Interpreter Lock)](./01-core-language-and-api-design/01-GIL/) - Understanding Python's threading limitations
+- [Async/Await](./01-core-language-and-api-design/02-async-await/) - When to use async/await and when not to

 ## 🚀 Getting Started